-Side note: This is not the time to pack a pair of brand new tennis shoes and try them out for the first time at Disney World.
+Side note: This is not the time to pack a pair of brand-new tennis shoes and try them out for the first time at Disney World.
 My best advice is to wear your shoes several times in advance of your trip to break them in and make sure you feel comfortable in them.
-Always be sure to pack Band Aids and Moleskin, in case blisters set in.
-These are great go to options in my park bag at all times.
+Always be sure to pack Band-Aids and Moleskin, in case blisters set in.
+These are great go-to options in my park bag at all times.

 In addition to tennis shoes, I like to pack waterproof sandals as well.
 I find that after a day or two in the same shoes with so many extra steps, my feet need to switch it up!
-I look for a quick dry option that transition from water rides to roller coasters to afternoon storms.
+I look for a quick dry option that transitions from water rides to roller coasters to afternoon storms.
 Soggy socks and tennis shoes are not my idea of a good time, so waterproof sandals can be a lifesaver on a rainy day.